Short Fiction Contest-winning story #70 – “the Sound of Becoming,” by JC Michaels

 …..Mama turns around.
 “No more money,” she says, angrily.

-…..Eewen looks up in thought as though calculating the cost of his next words.
+…..Ewen looks up in thought as though calculating the cost of his next words.
 He did not tell her, or anyone, that he was not interested in learning music written by dead people.
-He was creating his own pieces, his own experiments, music about inner thoughts that he could not express in words.
-And he was certainly not going to share this with anyone else.
+He is creating his own pieces, his own experiments, music about inner thoughts he cannot express in words.

 …..“I think that’s an excellent parental decision,” he says.
-“If I only play for money, that will look very bad on a college application.”
+“It will look bad on a college application if I only play for money.”

-…..By high school, Eewen spent many hours each day both practicing and writing music.
-Mama only saw a silent figure moving about, side to side, hour after hour, month after month, jotting on paper with a pencil, which seemed less productive than playing a video game.
+…..By high school, Ewen spent many hours each day both practicing and writing music.
+Mama only saw a silent figure moving about, side to side, hour after hour, month after month, jotting on paper with a pencil.
+She encouraged him to do other things, even playing a video game.

 …..“I’m concerned,” she says.
 “You need to do other things besides piano.”